PreibischLab/STIM/README.md

 ```bash
 ./st-render -i visium.n5 -g 'Calm2,Mbp' -sf 0.5
 ```
 You can now for example overlay both images into a two-channel image using `Image > Color > Merge Channels` and select **Calm2** as magenta and **Mbp** as green.
 By flipping through the slices (sec1 and sec2) you will again realize that they are not aligned.
 You can for example convert this image to RGB `Image > Type > RGB Color` and then save it as TIFF, JPEG or AVI (e.g JPEG compression).
-These can be added to your presentation or paper for example, check out my beautiful **AVI** [here](https://github.com/PreibischLab/STIM/blob/master/src/main/resources/calm2-mbp.avi).
+These can be added to your presentation or paper for example, check out my beautiful **AVI** [here](https://github.com/PreibischLab/STIM/blob/master/src/main/resources/calm2-mbp.avi) (you need to click download on the right top).

 ## Wrapping in Python